Life Guards Jager Regiment (Russia): Bugle-horns

 The regiment had the distinction of carrying silver trumpets with the engraving "For distinction in the Battle of Kulm 17 August 1813".
 Nicholas II extended this privilege to include the issue of 63 bugle-horns to the Lifeguard Jaegers in place of the drums and fifes of other infantry regiments.

-Chiefs of the regiment
+Colonels-in-chief of the regiment

 The table below contains the regiment's chiefs or honour commanders from 1796 to 1917.

 Battles

 The LG Jaeger Regiment participated in the Napoleonic Wars, Russo-Turkish War of 1828–1829, the campaign to put down the November Uprising in Poland in 1830-31, Russo-Turkish War of 1877–1878 and First World War.
 The table below contains extracts from the combat calendar of the regiment.